conlonsp/skate-it-app/README.md

 ## How to Start the App

 To get started, fork this repo into your local environment.
 Once done, install the dependencies need to run the app by typing 'npm install' into your terminal.
 Next, you will want to boot up the server by typing 'json-server --watch db.json' into the terminal.
-Now things should be all start!
+Now things should be all set to start!
 Open a new tab in your terminal and type 'npm start'.

 ## Quick Overview of the App